Interested in reading some of our works? Check out our Bookstore!

 Graduated June 2014

-MICHAEL ANTHONY is the author of the acclaimed memoirs Civilianized: A Young Veteran’s Memoir and Mass Casualties: A Young Medic’s True Story of Death, Deception and Dishonor in Iraq.
+MICHAEL ANTHONY is the author of the graphic memoir Just Another Meat-Eating Dirtbag: A Memoir and the acclaimed memoirs Civilianized: A Young Veteran’s Memoir and Mass Casualties: A Young Medic’s True Story of Death, Deception and Dishonor in Iraq.
 His work has also appeared in several anthologies, for both poetry and non-fiction, and his writing has been described as: “strong … and starkly honest…”–Publisher’s Weekly, “Dark Humored,” –Kirkus, “smart and mordantly funny,” –Milwaukee Journal Sentinel, and “gut punching…” –Mary Roach.

 Jodi Sh.
 Doff